OliveraDiaz/Concert-project1/README.md

 ## User Story
-AS A user
-I WANT to see top artist for any given country
-SO THAT I can reference that country and their related music interest for as needed use
+As a music enthusiast,
+I want the ability select a country, by typing in a search box or selecting on a map, and be able to see the top 10 music artists from that given country.

 ## Acceptance Criteria